 Except for recipients of the two Merit Awards, it does not matter if your family moves out of Wellesley while you are attending college.
 You will still be eligible for WSF scholarship money.
 Merit Award winners whose families move out of Wellesley during their undergraduate studies will no longer be eligible for scholarship money from Wellesley Scholarship Foundation in future academic years.

 4. If I qualify for a scholarship through WSF, how does this impact financial aid that I might receive from my prospective college?

 Your award from WSF is determined after you receive your financial aid package from the college.

 5. Can WSF scholarships be used to defray room & board, book, or extracurricular expenses?

 The scholarships administered by WSF are sent directly to the student’s educational institution and may be used to defray whatever expenses are billed through the school.
 WSF will not make payments directly to scholarship recipients, private landlords for housing purposes or any other non-school entities.

 WSF will send scholarship payments to U.S. colleges and universities only.
 WSF will consider study abroad opportunities for our scholarship recipients provided that appropriate documentation is received from the student’s home institution.

-WSF will ordinarily support only four years of college expenses.
+WSF will ordinarily support only four years total (or eight semesters) of college expenses.
 If you believe that there are extenuating circumstances in your situation, you may ask the Chair of the Scholarship Committee for special consideration.